Skip to content

 #Fix 9: Use an iOS Repair Tool

-Modem firmware can get corrupted in a way that a standard iOS update simply can’t repair, and when that happens you’ll keep seeing the error even after every other fix in this guide.
-A repair tool reflashes the entire firmware from scratch without erasing your photos, messages, or apps.
+Modem firmware can corrupt in a way that a routine iOS update simply can’t repair, and when that happens you’ll keep seeing the error even after every other fix here.
+A dedicated repair tool reflashes the entire firmware image from scratch without erasing your photos, contacts, or messages.

-Tenorshare ReiBoot handles this through Standard Repair mode.
-Download it on a Mac or PC, connect your iPhone with a USB cable, and select iOS System Repair > Standard Repair.
-It downloads and installs fresh firmware in about 10 to 15 minutes, and your photos, contacts, and messages are all preserved throughout the process — no data loss.
+Tenorshare ReiBoot handles this through its Standard Repair mode.
+Download the desktop app on a Mac or PC, plug your iPhone in with a USB cable, and pick iOS System Repair > Standard Repair.
+It downloads a clean firmware package and reinstalls it in 10 to 15 minutes, and your photos, contacts, and messages are all preserved through the process.
+No data loss.

 #Fix 10: Contact Apple Support

-Hardware damage is the last possibility.
-Apple technicians diagnose it in about 20 minutes.
+Hardware damage is the last realistic possibility.
+Apple technicians can usually diagnose a SIM reader fault in under 20 minutes at the Genius Bar.

 #Bottom Line